What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 Research shows NMN can ramp up mitochondrial function (our cells’ powerhouses).
 Human trials have started to back this up.

-In one study of amateur runners, those taking 600 mg or 1,200 mg of NMN for 6 weeks improved their aerobic capacity (VO₂ max) significantly compared to a lower-dose group.
+In one study of amateur runners, those taking 600 mg or 1,200 mg of NMN for 6 weeks experienced improved aerobic capacity (VO₂ max) significantly compared to a lower-dose group.

 Another trial in older men (65+ years) found a 250 mg/day NMN supplement for 12 weeks increased walking speed and grip strength, indicators of improved physical function.
 These results suggest NMN might help combat age-related declines in fitness, though larger studies are required for confirmation.